lcdb/lcdb-workflows/wrappers/boilerplate/README.md

 [Link to manual](http://example.com)

-GUIDELINES (delete this section in the actual README)
+*GUIDELINES (delete this section in the actual README)

 Use [GitHub-flavored
 Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/)
-for formatting.
+for formatting the README.
+Line wrap at 80 characters (`set textwidth=80` in vim).
+At minimum, include the sections shown below -- Input, Output, Params, Threads, and Example.

+The goal of the README should be to show how to use the wrapper and to minimize the time it takes from discovering the wrapper to writing a rule for it.
+No need to re-write or copy the manual.
+However if the wrapper does something substantially different than the corresponding command line call, then spend time to clearly document that.
+An example of this might be a peak-caller warpper that outputs a bigBed file even though the peak-caller itself only creates a BED file.
+Whether or not this otherwise unexpected behavior is up for debate.

+The goal of the wrapper should be to contain the complexity of running a tool while exposing a simple interface -- input, output, and params -- to the snakefile.
+Sometimes the wrapper will be barely more than a `shell()` call (see samtools index); no need to make it any more complex.
+Others can get a little involved in order to simplify how it is used (see fastq_screen).

-When making choices about what inputs to require, aim for simplicity in the rules.
-For example, if a tool needs an indexed BAM, note that requirement in the "Input" section but don't require both the BAM and the BAI files as input -- just the BAM is fine.
+When making choices about what inputs to require, for a wrapper, aim for simplicity in the rules.
+For example, if a tool needs an indexed BAM, note that requirement in the "Input" section of the README but don't require both the BAM and the BAI files as input -- just the BAM is fine, since the BAI filename can be inferred from it.

 It's too much work and frankly too brittle to wrap every command line argument as a possible `params:` option.
 Instead, when possible, simply provide an `extra` param, which can hold a string to be passed verbatim to the wrapped tool.
-That way, even if program arguments change across versions the wrapper will not have to change.
+That way, even if program arguments change across versions, the wrapper will not have to change.

 Aligners with indexes: for now, provide all indexes as inputs so that they can be created if needed.
 So for bowtie2, the input indexes in the snakefile rule should be along the lines of `expand("{prefix}.{n}.bt2", n=[1, 2, 3, 4])` and the wrapper should expect a list.
+From that list, the wrapper can figure out the prefix to provide to bowtie2.
+This allows the rule to specify the dependency of the index (re-running if the index has been updated) without the extra redundancy of also specifying an index.
+See the hisat2 wrapper for an example of this.

 Some tools have hard-coded output filenames.
 To avoid restricting filenames over on the snakefile side, wrappers for such tools should let the tool create its hard-coded output in a temporary directory and then move it to the final filename[s] provided by the rule.
+See the fastqc wrapper for an example of this.*

 ## Input
 Describe expected inputs.
 Be sure to point out if they are expected to have